nikandt/cansat-next/docs/CanSat-hardware/communication.md

 # Communication and Antennas

 This article introduces the key concepts needed for wireless data transmission with CanSat NeXT.
+First, the communication system is discussed on a general level, next some different options are presented for antenna selection when using CanSat NeXT.
+Finally, the last part of article presents a simple tutorial for building a quarter-wave monopole antenna from the parts included in the kit.

 ## Getting Started